EswarAditya5/Disaster_Building_Damage_Grade_Prediction/README.md

 6.  'r' type of foundation is the leading type of foundation found in most of the damaged buildings.

 **Data Modelling**
-Below are few things that I tried to get maximum F-1 Score on test data by uploading the results on drivendata competition page.
+Below are few things that I tried to get maximum F-1 Score on test data.

 1. Parameter tuning for Random Forest and XGBoost
 2. Upsampling and downsampling the training data to deal with class imbalance.